Constructing the virtual fundamental class of a Kuranishi atlas: The main arguments

-\begin{rmk}\rm Note first that if we apply the above construction to a smooth atlas (i.e. one that satisfies the smooth submersions condition in \eqref{eq:prod2}), then the manifold $Y_{\Vv,J,\,\ve}$ is not smooth because its defining equation $s_J(x) = t\cdot e$ is not smooth at points $t\in \p \De$.
-Further the attaching map $\al_{1,12}$ in \eqref{eq:al112} is given by the collar, which by \eqref{eq:coll00} has the form $(e_2,x)\mapsto x': = \phi(\|e_2\|^{1/2} e_2, x)$, where $\phi$ is the local product structure along $\TV_{IJ}$ in \eqref{eq:subm0}.
-Thus, even when $\phi$ is a diffeomorphism, $\al_{1,12}$ does not have a smooth inverse along the submanifold $e_2 = 0$.
+\begin{rmk}\rm Note first that if we apply the above construction to a smooth atlas (i.e. one that satisfies the smooth submersions condition in \eqref{eq:prod2}), then the charts used in \eqref{eq:phiYI} to give $Y_{\Vv,J,\,\ve}$ the structure of a topological manifold do not have differentiable inverses.
+A related problem may also be seen in Example!\ref{ex:MJ}: the attaching map $\al_{1,12}$ in \eqref{eq:al112} is given by the collar, which by \eqref{eq:coll00} has the form $(e_2,x)\mapsto x': = \phi(\|e_2\|^{1/2} e_2, x)$, where $\phi$ is the local product structure along $\TV_{IJ}$ in \eqref{eq:subm0}.
+Thus, even if $\phi$ were a diffeomorphism, $\al_{1,12}$ would not have a smooth inverse along the submanifold $e_2 = 0$.
 Thus, just as in standard blow-up constructions, in order to obtain a smooth category $\bM$ from a smooth atlas one needs to choose a smoothing of $Y_{\Vv,J,\,\ve}$ along its boundary.

 Alternatively, one could use a different construction that avoids introducing the manifold $Y$.
 Instead, one can construct the all important collar structure used to define the maps $\tau_{IJ}$ by using the exponential map with respect to a suitable family of metrics on the sets $V_J$.
 Indeed, recall that by the smooth tangent bundle condition \eqref{eq:prod2} the derivative $\rd s_{J\less I}$ induces an isomorphism from the normal bundle $T^\perp(\TV_{IJ})$ of $\TV_{IJ}$ in $V_J$ to the product $E_{J\less I, \eps_I}\times \TV_{IJ}$.
 To explain the idea, let us suppose for simplicity that that the cover $\Vv$ is refined so that the group $\Ga_{J\less I}$ acts freely on the components on $\TV_{IJ}$, so that the restriction of $\tau_{IJ}$ to each component is a diffeomorphism onto $V_{IJ}$ .
 Then we can think of $V_{IJ}$ as a subset of $\TV_{IJ}$ and the task is to define a consistent family of injections $\al_{IJ}: E_{J\less I, \eps_I}\times V_{IJ}\to V_J$.
 To this end, choose a family of $\Ga_I$-invariant Riemannian metrics $g_I$ on $V_I$ and constants $\eps_I$ that are compatible in the following sense: \begin{itemlist} \item for each $I\subsetneq J$, $\TV_{IJ}$ is a totally geodesic submanifold of $(V_J, g_J)$ and